after-the-sunrise/cryptotrader/README.md

 * [Gradle](https://gradle.org/)

 ### Installation & Launching
 Follow the below procedures to launch the application.
-The application will run in dry-mode by default.
+The application will run in dry-mode (read-only) by default.
 1. Download (checkout) the project files from GitHub.
 2. From the command line, build the module with `gradle clean war`.
 3. Change current working directory to `etc/home/cryptotrader/cryptotrader/etc/winstone/`.